Where the Green Ants Dream: Production

 Based partly on the Milirrpum v Nabalco Pty Ltd ("Gove land rights") case about Indigenous land rights on the Gove Peninsula in Arnhem Land, Northern Territory, the film is a mix of fact and fiction.
 The green ant mythology is Herzog's own invention, but some First Nations peoples did consider the green ant to be a totem animal that created the world and humans.
 Wandjuk Marika noted that the ant Dreaming belief existed in a clan that lived near Oenpelli in the Northern Territory.

 Herzog made use of professional actors, as well as Aboriginal activists from the Northern Territory who were involved in the Milirrpum case and local Aboriginal people from the main filming location, the desert town of Coober Pedy, South Australia.
 Filming also took place in and near Melbourne, Victoria.

 Wandjuk Marika, recommended to Herzog by Phillip Adams, was a leader of the Rirratjingu clan of the Yolngu people, and an artist and musician who was involved in activism for Aboriginal rights.
 His didgeridoo music is used in the movie, and several members of his family were also cast in the film.
 The contract with Herzog allowed the Marikas to make enough money to move from Yirrkala to their ancestral region of Yalangbara (aka Port Bradshaw).

 Reception

 Critics of the film found it uncomfortably placed between a documentary and a feature film.
-Public intellectual, broadcaster, and social commentator Phillip Adams was particularly incensed, feeling the film implied that the Australian Government was against Aboriginal peoples, and wrote an article titled "Dammit Herzog, you are a Liar!"
+Australian Film Commission chairman Phillip Adams was particularly incensed, feeling the film implied that the Australian Government was against Aboriginal peoples, and wrote an article titled "Dammit Herzog, you are a Liar!"

+Filmnews viewed the film's characters as overly stereotypical, "banal caricatures lost in the fog of Herzog's European arthouse auteurism", but said it made "a positive contribution to the present discourse of Aboriginal land rights".
+Sandra Hill in The Bulletin found the film's ending and anti-consumerist messages to be "high-minded".

 The film was generally poorly-reviewed in Australia and did not get a wide release there.
 It did not do as well in Germany as Herzog's previous films, but his name and reputation were able to get it a wide release in North America and Europe.